sudeeprp/rapa-home/contribute.md

 Find off-the-shelf tools that can arrive at these KPIs, based on code and pull requests in GitHub.
 Code the remaining tools, for KPIs that aren't covered by tooling already.

 Compare current review records to what a generative AI could do.
-Try LLMs to take sample pull requests, feed their change-sets with a prompt like "how can this code improve?"
+Try LLMs to take pull requests, feed their change-sets with a prompt like "how can this code improve?"

 ## Automation in dental imaging